no1xsyzy/fyp/interim.md

 Premature efforts can hardly be good.
 Premature optimization usually leads to bad workflow.
 Making something done is more important than making it good.
 Doing optimizations too early is called premature optimization.
 Only after the critical code that lags the whole program has been found can we do efficient optimization. [@knuth_1974, vol. 6]

 Premature design is also another bad pattern.
-Programming is more like painting than engineering. [@graham_2004, vol. 2] Making a final design is a dangerous thing because many of the aspects of a problem is made clear in the process of programming.
+Programming is more like painting than engineering. [@graham_2004, chap.
+2] Making a final design is a dangerous thing because many of the aspects of a problem is made clear in the process of programming.
 This includes how it works, how its inside communication works and many other things to be decided.

 In order to prevent the badnesses of premature efforts, good programming languages must be fully hackable.
 It must be very easy to tinker something around with this programming language.
 Even the programming is running, the running process must also be easy to tinker around.
 There must be time travelling feature, which allows to step back instead of forward, makes debugging easier.
 There must be hot module replacing, making it possible to change the implementation or even the functionality of a module.
 Injecting another module at any point should also be possible, since it is easier to patch than fully rewrite the whole module.

-Briefly, premature efforts are usually harmful to programming and thereore should be prevented with better programming language.
+Briefly, premature efforts are usually harmful to programming and therefore should be prevented with better programming language.

 ## Other Problems about Existing Languages